 - OLCS delivered free annual forensics workshop and invited pupils from local primary schools

-- Art workshop provide by OLCS to which pupils from local primary schools were invited
+- Art workshop provided by Loughborough Amherst School (LAS) to which pupils from local primary schools were invited

-- Outreach activities at OLCS also include a Pokemon Go Safety Coding session and competition
+- Outreach activities at LAS also include a Pokemon Go Safety Coding session and competition

-LES believes the exchange of ideas and the opportunity for its pupils to mix, learn and work alongside state pupils is mutually beneficial.
-These activities also advance LES’s broader educational aims and have an undoubted benefit for its pupils by developing their social skills and making them aware of the wider community beyond their own.
+Loughborough Schools Foundation believes the exchange of ideas and the opportunity for its pupils to mix, learn and work alongside state pupils is mutually beneficial.
+These activities also advance LSF’s broader educational aims and have an undoubted benefit for its pupils by developing their social skills and making them aware of the wider community beyond their own.

 Sharing our expertise